 I would be doing a lot more volunteer work.
 I’ve always had a calling to help those in need and spent many years doing so on missions trips in the USA.

-What is the nicest thing anyone has ever said to you at the completion of a job?
+What is the nicest thing anyone has ever said about your work?

 The nicest thing that I’ve had multiple patients say to me when I finish working with them is, “You are truly an angel.
 You are so compassionate and truly caring, and you are good at what you do.
 Thank you so much.”